roshitgit/Learnings/MVCLearnings/TimeoutIssuesAndResolution/readme.txt

 a. exec sp_updatestats
  If that doesn't work you could also try
 b. dbcc freeproccache
+c. running sp_who2 while the query is running to see if BlkBy contains a SPID of a blocking session.

 *** on database
 1. check the Execution time-out Settings first.
 Make sure those are 0.